ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 * *Medica II (level 50)*: AoE HoT Heal (GCD)
 * *Benediction (level 50)*: Single target heal (oGCD)
 ## Healing
  Cure II is an upgrade over Cure letting you heal much more for more mana, Cure becomes more niche; only used if you're low on mana.
-Regen becomes your best healing tool healing for 1200p over 18s and should be kept on the tank during dungeon trash pulls as it is worth almost double Cure IIs potency.
+Regen becomes your best healing tool Medica II heals for 1200p over 18s and should be kept on the tank during dungeon trash pulls as it is worth almost double Cure IIs potency.

  Cure III becomes an upgrade over Medica with just a slightly smaller range, it cost more mana while having a smaller range so it shouldn't be used too much.
 Your best AoE heal becomes Medica II it becomes equal to Medica with one tick and stronger than Medica with two ticks.
 This should be your primary AoE heal if you need to heal your party and they aren't in danger of dying.